ScioShield/Tartarus/README.md

 You should see the alerts page (Note you might not have any alerts yet, you'd need to start the Windows host and run the  EDR-Telemetry-Generator for example)
 ![elasticAlert3](images/alerts.png "alert")

+## Loading Sigma Rules
+We make use of some existing Sigma rules, located in `./rules` as well I have written my own custom rules to detect Atomic Red Team activity.
+All rules are under DRL.
+To load the custom rules replicate the `.env.example` as a `.env` file and delete everything after the values (so everything to the right and including the `#` so it's only key=value per line).
+Have Python 3 installed.
+Install the requirements with a little `python3 -m pip install -r requirements.txt` this will install pySigma needed to load the rules.
+Run the `sigmaApiLoad.py` file with a little `python3 sigmaApiLoad.py`.
+The rules in Elastic will start with `SIGMA -` so they are easy to find.

 ## Atomic Red Team Tests
 Using the EDR-Telemetry-Generator from [EDR-Telemetry](https://github.com/tsale/EDR-Telemetry)
 Open PowerShell and Git clone the EDR-Telemetry project and run it, Git is pre-installed for ease of use.